ilya-redkin/frontend-project-lvl1/README.md

 Introduce yourself and follow the instructions given by a game.

 ## Contributing
 Pull requests are welcome.
-I will highly appreciate any suggestions towarde the code quality improvement.
+I will highly appreciate any suggestions towards the code quality improvement.

 <a href="https://codeclimate.com/github/ilya-redkin/frontend-project-lvl1"><img src="https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability" /></a>